 This section extends SROCC Chapter 4 (Oppenheimer et al., 2019), which focused on SLR, and draws from Chapters 6 and 9-15 to cover all C&S archetypes.
-Adaptation interventions span psycho-social (e.g., awareness raising), economic (e.g., insurance), physical (e.g., retreat), technical (e.g., sea walls) and natural dimensions (e.g., wetland restoration) (Nicholls et al., 2015).
-Adaptation strategies for coastal C&S are typically classified in terms of protect, accommodate, advance, and retreat, which are used below.
+Adaptation interventions span psychosocial (e.g., awareness raising), economic (e.g., insurance), physical (e.g., retreat), technical (e.g., sea walls) and natural dimensions (e.g., wetland restoration; Nicholls et al., 2015).
+Adaptation strategies for coastal C&S are typically classified in terms of protect, accommodate, advance and retreat, which are used below.

-14 Some coastal cities have adapted to meters of SLR in the past, indicating that adaptation is feasible (Esteban 15 et al., 2020a), but future adaptation options are influenced by variations in projected socio-economic 16 conditions and rates of SLR (Cross-Chapter Box SLR in Chapter 3).
-To date, interventions are typically 17 implemented reactively in response to extreme events (high confidence); but leading adaptors are 18increasingly proactive (medium confidence) (Araos et al., 2016; Dulal, 2019; Dedekorkut-Howes et al., 19 2020), and those that move from previously rigid to more adaptive and flexible solutions, using an adaptation 20 pathways approach that keeps options open in the face of uncertainty, have improved climate risk 21 management (high confidence) (Sections 9.9.4; 10.5; 11.7; 12.5.5; 13.2; 14.7; 15.5; Cross-Chapter Box 22 DEEP in Chapter 17; Walker et al., 2013; Marchau et al., 2019).
-23
+Some coastal cities have adapted to meters of SLR in the past, indicating that adaptation is feasible (Esteban et al., 2020a), but future adaptation options are influenced by variations in projected socioeconomic conditions and rates of SLR (Cross-Chapter Box SLR in Chapter 3).
+To date, interventions are typically implemented reactively in response to extreme events (high confidence), but leading adaptors are increasingly proactive (medium confidence; Araos et al., 2016; Dulal, 2019; Dedekorkut-Howes et al., 2020) and those that move from previously rigid to more adaptive and flexible solutions, using an adaptation-pathways approach that keeps options open in the face of uncertainty, have improved climate risk management (high confidence; Sections 9.9.4; 10.5; 11.7; 12.5.5; 13.2; 14.7; 15.5; Cross-Chapter Box DEEP in Chapter 17; Walker et al., 2013; Marchau et al., 2019).

-The effectiveness of different strategies and interventions is mediated by physical coastal features for hard 25 adaptation measures, and by the scope and depth of soft adaptation measures, e.g., the coverage extent of 26 social safety nets for urban poor (Section 6.3).
-Their feasibility is also shaped by socio-economic, cultural, 27 political and institutional factors, e.g., social acceptance of measures (CCP2.2, SMCCP2.2.4).
-Together, 28 response effectiveness and feasibility shape the solution space for mediating risks (Section 1.3.1.2; Figure 29 CCP2.3; Simpson et al., 2021;), which is achieved chiefly through governance interventions e.g., laws and 30 regulations (Haasnoot et al., 2020).
-Access to financial resources expands the solution space, most notably 31 for some resource-rich coastal archetypes (CCP2.4.2; Table SMCCP2.1; Sections 3.6, 14.7), but rapid 32 population growth and unfolding climate-driven impacts can increase risks (Haasnoot et al., 2021a) 33 especially for small island and poorer C&S (high confidence) (Section 15.3; Magnan and Duvat (2020).
-34
+The effectiveness of different strategies and interventions is mediated by physical coastal features for hard adaptation measures and by the scope and depth of soft adaptation measures, for example by the coverage and extent of social safety nets for the urban poor (Section 6.3).
+Their feasibility is also shaped by socioeconomic, cultural, political and institutional factors, for example social acceptance of measures (Section CCP2.2, SMCCP2.2.4).
+Together, response effectiveness and feasibility shape the solution space for mediating risks (Section 1.3.1.2; Figure CCP2.3; Simpson et al., 2021), which is achieved chiefly through governance interventions, for example laws and regulations (Haasnoot et al., 2020).
+Access to financial resources expands the solution space, most notably for some resource-rich coastal archetypes (Section CCP2.4.2; Table SMCCP2.1; Sections 3.6; 14.7), but rapid population growth and unfolding climate-driven impacts can increase risks (Haasnoot et al., 2021a), especially for small island and poorer C&S (high confidence; Section 15.3; Magnan and Duvat, 2020).

-36 CCP2.3.2 Protection of Coastal Cities and Settlements
+CCP2.3.2 Protection of Coastal Cities and Settlements

-38 CCP2.3.2.1 Hard Engineering Measures
+CCP2.3.2.1 Hard Engineering Measures

-Hard engineering protection measures are commonly used to reduce coastal flooding, and to drain or store excess water from intense precipitation.
-Many coastal cities, in particular densely populated and high resource archetypes, have planned and are planning to continue a protection-based strategy, comprising e.g., breakwaters, sea walls and/or dikes, which could be raised or complemented with large barriers or with 'super-levees' enabling construction on top of them (high confidence) (Table SMCCP2.1; Takagi et al., 2016; Haasnoot et al., 2019; Hall et al., 2019; Esteban et al., 2020b)).
+Hard engineering protective measures are commonly used to reduce coastal flooding and to drain or store excess water from intense precipitation.
+Many coastal cities, in particular densely populated and high-resource archetypes, have planned and are planning to continue a protection-based strategy, comprising, for example, breakwaters, sea walls and/or dikes, which could be raised or complemented with large barriers, or with 'super-levees' enabling construction on top of them (high confidence; Table SMCCP2.1; Takagi et al., 2016; Haasnoot et al., 2019; Hall et al., 2019; Esteban et al., 2020b).